Strategic Human Resources Management: Charting the Course of HR’s Role in Your Organization

 Create the tactical piece of the plan.
 How do you identify the key things HR needs to do?
 How will your compensation, benefits, work-life balance, performance & recognition, and development & career opportunities impact each of the six areas?

 Decide how you will implement your plan.
 This is the most critical piece of all.
 What is your plan for implementing your strategy?
+How will you be forecasting HR requirements?
 Who will do what and when?
 How will you know if it is successful?

 When developing HR strategic plans for clients, I also consider these items: